A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Application to weak universality problems

 Now we turn to the proof of Theorem~\ref{thm:sto_convergence}.
 The first order processes except $\<0'>$ have been treated in \cite{Xu18}. $F \in \cC_{\pP}^{2,\beta}$ implies the desired decay of $\widehat{F}$ and $\hF'$.
 Then under parabolic metric, \cite[Theorem~1.4]{Xu18} shows that $\hPi^{\eps} \<2'>\rightarrow \Psi^{\diamond2}$ a.s. in $\cC^{-1-\kappa}$ and $\hPi^{\eps} \<1'>\rightarrow \Psi$ a.s. in $\cC^{-\frac{1}{2}-\kappa}$ by the bounds given in $\eqref{e:main_bound}$.

 Theorem~\ref{thm:main_result} gives an improved bound for second order processes, which reduces the requirement for the regularity of $F$.
 The discussion will be found in Section~\ref{sec:spde_21}.

 For the objects with regularity $0-$, we provide a simpler deterministic method.
 Write the term into the product $f\cdot g$ and choose proper mollified functions $f_{\delta}$ and $g_\delta$.
-Then \cite[Section~5]{HX19} has proved the desired convergence of the main part $f_\delta\cdot g_\delta$ since the smoothness of $f_\delta$ and $g_\delta$.
+Then \cite[Section~5]{HX19} has proved the desired convergence of the main part $f_\delta\cdot g_\delta$ since $f_\delta$ and $g_\delta$ are smooth.
 Now it suffices to show that the remaining parts converge to $0$.
 The convergence follows from the boundedness of $f_\delta,g_\delta$ and the smallness of the difference $f-f_\delta,g-g_\delta$.
 We provide details for the object \<2'1'1'> in Section~\ref{sec:reg_0} to demonstrate our method.